 Examples :

-- Ki kote l ye?
+- Ki kote li ye?
+Where is he?

 - Ki bò kay la ye?
+Where is the house?

 Purpose : to ask about time